Pengfei-Cheng/GT-FLECCS/README.md

 ## Branches

-There are currently 2 branches:
+Currently there are 4 branches:
 - `main`: the most up-to-date one with all the features
 - `base-NGCC`: contains the optimization model for the operations of B31A (unretrofitted NGCC)
+- `pyomo-ver`: the identical model formulated in `Python/Pyomo`
+- `pyomo-SP`: the stochastic version of the model in in `Python/Pyomo`

 ## `main` Branch Layout